xavier-orcutt/chinle-primarycare-scheduler/README.md

 ### Calendar

-An HTML calendar is generated for each department using the scheudle dataframe.
+An HTML calendar is generated for each department using the schedule dataframe.

 ### Schedule Dataframe